Katie Heaney: Career

 Heaney's first book, written while she was working as an editor at BuzzFeed, was Never Have I Ever: My Life (So Far) Without a Date, published in 2014.
-The memoir chronicles her life up til age 25 and recounts how she had not, before that point, had a boyfriend.
+The memoir chronicles her life up until age 25 and recounts how she had not, before that point, had a boyfriend.

 In 2016, Heaney's modernization of Jane Austen's Emma was published.

 In 2018, Heaney published a second memoir, Would You Rather?: A Memoir of Growing Up and Coming Out.
 Would You Rather? deals with Heaney's path to coming out and realizing her sexuality.

-Her first YA novel, Girl Crushed, was published in 2020.
-Her second YA novel, The Year I Stopped Trying, was published in 2021.
-In 2021, Heaney published a controversial article in the Cut titled, "The Memory War."
+Her first young adult novel, Girl Crushed, was published in 2020.

+Her second young adult novel, The Year I Stopped Trying, was published in 2021.
+In 2021, Heaney published a controversial article in The Cut titled, "The Memory War."

 Shortly after, fellow journalist Carrie Poppy released a series of letters to the editor on Medium, including one from memory expert Elizabeth Loftus, demonstrating a large number of factual and contextual errors committed by Heaney in her recount of statements made by her interviewees and her summary of memory research.